MihaelMihov/CurrencyConverter/README.md

 To run the app, all you need to do is start it from your IDE of choice.

-You can also run the app by opening command prompt in the folder where your pom.xml file is located.
+You can also run it by opening command prompt in the folder where your pom.xml file is located.

 Once you open command promt please type: mvn spring-boot:run